Help: Group Registration of Newspaper Issues

 The issues must be submitted in PDF form, and you must upload a separate PDF for each issue in the group.

 You may include earlier editions of the same issue if they were published on the same date as the final edition.
-You also may include “local” editions of newspaper if they were published within the same metropolitan area, such as the Brooklyn, Bronx, Manhattan, Queens, and Staten Island editions of a New York City newspaper.
+You also may include “local” editions of the newspaper if they were published within the same metropolitan area, such as the Brooklyn, Bronx, Manhattan, Queens, and Staten Island editions of a New York City newspaper.
 However, you may not include “national” or “regional” issues that were distributed outside that metropolitan area.
 In all cases, the editions should be arranged in sequential reading order, and they should be combined in a single PDF file (assuming the file does not exceed the 500 MB file size requirement discussed below).

 File Naming Convention